Pure Oil: English cottage stations

 Peterson oversaw and designed many variations on his initial design to account for economic, geographic, and other regional differences.
 The English cottage became an icon for the company, with more constructed into the 1930s.
 Pure Oil produced birdhouses and radios designed to look like their stations and found they were big sellers.
 A half-size replica produced for the 1933 World's Fair was a top attraction.

 The final variant of the English cottage design was introduced in 1946, and from that point on Pure Oil began to embrace influences of Modern architecture in their stations.
 Peterson retired from Pure Oil in 1957, and the company stopped making his English cottages after Pure Oil's merger with Union Oil in 1965.

 Since Pure Oil's end, many of their former stations have been added to the National Register of Historic Places.

+Additional Resources

+The Dawes Arboretum in Newark, Ohio was founded by Beman Gates Dawes and his wife Bertie Burr Dawes.
+Its archives contain manuscripts, photographs, and other Pure Oil Company artifacts with a majority created during the Dawes period.
+The Arboretum archive is open to researchers by appointment only.